farfar007/Fardhin_Liam_Python_Collab/README.md

-this is about making a game.
+Me and liam are making a game with python.
+We do not know what game yet.